Alfonso Rivas Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.23 team ERA ranks 16th among all league pitching staffs.
+- The Cubs have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.

-- The Cubs surrender the eighth-fewest home runs in baseball (142 total, 1.1 per game).
+- Cubs pitchers combine to give up 143 home runs (1.1 per game), the ninth-fewest in the league.

-- His most recent time out came on Monday against the Detroit Tigers, when the righty tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- His last time out was on Monday against the Detroit Tigers, when the righty threw 5 1/3 innings, surrendering two earned runs while allowing five hits.

-- The 26-year-old has amassed a 3.12 ERA and 6.6 strikeouts per nine innings in 23 games this season, while giving up a batting average of .228 to opposing hitters.
+- In 23 games this season, the 26-year-old has put up a 3.12 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.